Differentiation, Taylor series, and all order spectral shift functions, for relatively bounded perturbations: Proofs of MOI identities

 The second and third term on the right-hand side can be combined as follows.
 Both multiple operator integrals have purely bounded arguments, so when applied to a vector $\psi\in\H$ they can be written as $\H$-valued integrals over a finite measure obtained from the Fourier transform of $(fu)^{(n)}\in W_0(\R)$.
-By copying the steps of the proof of Lemma \ref{lem:cor of cor of Duhamel}, using $(fu)^{(n+1)}\in W_0(\R)$, we get
+Note that $(fu)^{(n+1)}\in W_0(\R)$.
+Arguing as in the proof of \cite[Eq.\,(5.6)]{ACDS}, namely by first invoking Corollary \ref{cor:bd_moi_bdd}, then applying the weighted Duhamel formula (Lemma \ref{lem:Duhamel}), and finally using Fubini's theorem (\cite[Lemma 3.8]{ACDS}), we obtain for $\psi\in\H$ that